angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 Let's run through the first pile assuming we PTT once:

 1. Draw SW for turn
-1. Cycle SW, draw BS
+1. Cycle SW, draw Bs
-1. Cast BS, draw , LP, TO, CoS, put back Duress, Force
+1. Cast Bs, draw , LP, TO, CoS, put back Duress, Force
 1. Cast LP, crack for {U}
 1. Play Cavern naming Wizard or Merfolk
 1. Cast Oracle and win the game with 2 cards left in deck